vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 ## Streamlined, using CocoaPods {#cocoapods}

 > * Please follow the CocoaPods’ [install guidance](https://cocoapods.org/) if it is still uninstalled.
 Publisher can use CocoaPods, which is a dependency manager for Objective-C Cocoa projects, to integrate Vpon SDK simply and automatically.
-> * Remind that Integrated SDK by CocoaPods only support devices in iOS version higher than `7.0`.

 1.Create the Podfile